-Furukawa has certainly surprised us with this one, who would have thought that the seiyuu likes to listen to rock band such as GRANDRODEO and L’Ar en ciel?
+Furukawa has certainly surprised us with this one, who would have thought that the seiyuu likes to listen to rock bands such as GRANDRODEO and L’Ar en ciel?

 Hikaru Midorikawa is the reason he wanted to become a seiyuu

-It is not uncommon for seiyuu to have people someone that look up to as passionately as Makoto Furukawa has.
+It is not uncommon for seiyuu to have people someone that looks up to as passionately as Makoto Furukawa has.

-What we were not expecting was that veteran seiyuu Hikaru Midorikawa falling into than category for Furukawa.
+What we were not expecting was that veteran seiyuu Hikaru Midorikawa fell into that category for Furukawa.

 As the seiyuu has mentioned several times now, it was because of one of Midorikawa‘s characters in a game of the Gundam series that young Furukawa became interested in the seiyuu industry.